Having a good task system where your teams can take advantage of task management software will infinitely simplify your daily workflow.

 Sure!
 If you aren’t a fan of fancy apps or high tech solutions, you can A) use a simple, common app like Asana, Trello, or Basecamp, or B) rely on generic programs with note-taking and organization functions like Google Sheets, Google Docs, Microsoft Word, and Microsoft Excel.
 These require more manual input from the user, though.

-Not looking for a simple online to do list?
-Check out our other lists of top project and task management tools:
+Not looking for a simple online to-do list?
+Check out my other related lists:

 - Before you have tasks, you need a plan.
 If you struggle to flesh out the initial details of your projects, try these 10 Best Mind Mapping Software options.

 - Many task management tools come with some sort of time tracking.
 If you are using one that doesn’t, you will probably want to invest in Time Tracking Tools of your own.